ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 This project uses the following technologies to support consuming refrigerator or freezer IoT units and assess temperature / cold chain violation or / and sensor anomaly detection.

+It uses:
-* Event Streams on Cloud Pack for Integration
+* A Kafka backbone (Strimzi) or Event Streams as part of Cloud Pack for Integration
 * Quarkus 1.11.0
-* Reactive Messaging
+* Microprofile Reactive Messaging
-* Kafka Streams, and Ktable with interactive queries
+* Kafka Streams, with KStream and Ktable and Interactive queries

 The component interacts with other components as highlighted in the figure below: